 A backup chain is a specific sequence in which all database backups should be restored.
-If backup chain is broken, the restore process will be not possible and some data will be lost.
+If a backup chain is broken, the restore process will be not possible, and some data will be lost.
 Let us consider the following example with all three backup types to understand the backup chain better.

 Example of Database Recovery